michaelfortunato/homomorphism-expressivity/main.typ

-While Schur Nets approach to automorphism sub-graph equivariance avoids the overhead imposed by the purely group theoretic approach, Schur Nets' does not necessary yield an irreducible representation for each graph @fultonRepresentationTheory2004.
+While Schur Nets approach to automorphism sub-graph equivariance avoids the overhead imposed by the purely group theoretic approach, Schur Nets does not necessary yield an irreducible representation for each graph @fultonRepresentationTheory2004.
 Therefore, Schur Net-based constructions of equivariance do not necessarily yield the most generalizable forms of automorphism (Autobahn-type) neural networks.
 Furthermore, the extent of the gap between Schur Nets